 - SMAK – (Address: Jan Hoetplein 1), If you’d like to see some modern art during your weekend in Ghent then put the Municipal Museum of Contemporary Art (SMAK) to your Ghent bucket list.
 Besides having a collection of modern and contemporary art created after 1945, they are regularly organising some interesting temporary exhibitions, as well.

 - MIAT – (Address: Minnemeers 10), The Museum for Industrial Archaeology and Textiles is documenting all the phases of the industrial revolution since 1750 to the present day.
-The highlight of its collection is the ‘Mule Jenny’, that was smuggled from England to Belgium in 1800.
+The highlight of its collection is the ‘Mule Jenny’, which was smuggled from England to Belgium in 1800.

 What to eat during your weekend in Ghent